WiFi Signal Strength: Get the Best Out of Your Device.

 Poor WiFi signal can be a pain, particularly when you rely on a stable connection to work, connect with friends, or catch a stream to chill out to.
 What exactly are WiFi signals though, and what can you do to improve your WiFi signal strength?
 Take a read through this simple guide to find out.

 To access WiFi from home, first, we must be connected to a local data network.
-These networks carry data packets to modems (or WiFi modems), which translated the raw data into a form that is compatible with electronic devices, and then pass this to a WiFi router.
+These networks carry data packets to modems (or WiFi modems), which translate the raw data into a form that is compatible with electronic devices, and then pass this to a WiFi router.

 From the router, this data is transferred to your devices wirelessly (or through an ethernet cable) through the use of radio wave frequencies.
-These frequencies typically come in the form of 2.4 GHz or 5 GHz, with some routers utilizing both frequencies to increase the connection capability and relieve the data load on each individual channel.
+These frequencies typically come in the form of 2.4 GHz or 5 GHz, with some routers utilising both frequencies to increase the connection capability and relieve the data load on each individual channel.
 This we call dual-band, as opposed to single-band, which uses only a 2.4GHz signal.

 What Is the Ideal WiFi Signal?